Bob O. Evans: Career

 After a stint as president of IBM’s Federal Systems Division, in 1969 Evans was named president of IBM’s Systems Development Division (SDD).
 He was responsible for the development of what was announced on June 30, 1970 as the IBM System/370 product line, initially with three models, later gradually expanded to 17 models.
 The hardware was supported by four main operating systems.
 Any application that had run on System/360 could run on System/370.
 Equally important, where most of the processing on System/360 had been batch-oriented, with only the beginnings of interactive processing, new features of the System/370 opened the door to explosive growth in online transaction processing.

 SDD and a successor, the Systems Communications Division, also with Evans as its president, developed a communications architecture and a set of architecture-compliant communication product lines that were announced in 1974 under the banner of Systems Network Architecture (SNA).
 In today’s ocean of the Internet Protocol, there still are thousands of SNA islands in productive existence.

 Evans was also responsible for IBM’s Future Systems (FS) project.
 The project was terminated in 1975, in part because of anticipated software incompatibilities between FS and 360/370.
 On another front, IBM each year was doubling its shipments of online workstations, a market segment it had created around the IBM 3270 display system.
 Competition was starting to do better, and IBM began to lose market share in one of its "own" segments.

 In 1977 IBM named Evans senior vice president for engineering, programming, and technology.
 He left IBM in 1984.
 From 1981 until 1995, Evans was chief scientific advisor to the government in Taiwan.
-From 1984 on, he was partner of Hambrecht & Quist, and managing partner of Technology Strategies and Alliances.
+From 1984 on, he was a partner of Hambrecht & Quist, and managing partner of Technology Strategies and Alliances.
 The latter company merged and became Rocket Ventures, of which he was a partner.

 Evans died in Hillsborough, California, on September 2, 2004.